nycdepartmentoffinance/onboarding/github.md

-## GitHub Setup and Proxy Configuration Guide
+## GitHub Set-up and Proxy Configuration Guide

 #### What is git and why is it helpful?